 When a funeral, memorial service or celebration of life, consider how funeral music can set the tone and help tell a story.
 A solemn funeral service for a deeply religious person calls for a different type of music than a no-holds-barred celebration of life for a rock-and-roller.
 Choosing funeral songs in a time of grief may seem overwhelming, but we can help.
 Your specializes in personalized funerals and memorials.
 Let us help you choose the best funeral songs for yourself or your loved one*.

 Whether classical or gospel, mournful or uplifting, funeral music should reflect the personal preferences, religious traditions and cultural aspects of the person being remembered.
 Think about incorporating timeless Christian funeral songs for an aunt who loved her church or country funeral songs for your dad who considered himself a modern-day cowboy.
 A calls for ’70s hits, while old-school rock might be more suitable for a .
 The musical selection all depends on the person, and there are no right or wrong choices.

 To find the best funeral music, start by thinking about the person's musical preferences and then taking stock of favourite bands, meaningful lyrics or spiritual messages.
 Below are just a few suggestions.

 Songs of hope for funerals

 Many people use music to bring a sense of peace or a message of hope to attendees.
-These favorite songs are often religious in nature, though they may also be used for secular services.
+These favourite songs are often religious in nature, though they may also be used for secular services.

 "I Can Only Imagine" (MercyMe)

-"When I Get Where I’m Going (Brad Paisley and Dolly Parton)
+"When I Get Where I’m Going" (Brad Paisley and Dolly Parton)